 Pot shops or pill mills?: ethical question about medical marijuana from the Colorado experience.
 Ohio State University Center for Bioethics.
 Columbus, OH

 Medicine & Religion

 What role should religious communities play in the care of the physically and mentally ill?
 Historically, religious communities provided much of the care for the ill, especially the indigent ill.
 Dr. Nussbaum completed a master’s degree at Duke Divinity School, where he examined historical examples of faith-based medical care and the lessons they can offer for contemporary care.
-Today, he is a member of the American Psychiatric Association’s Mental Health and Faith Partnership Steering Committee and a frequent speaker on the intersections between what we believe and how we care for the ill.
+He frequently speaks on the intersections between what we believe and how we care for the ill.